 Creating effective marketing materials requires that you understand the thought process your potential customers go through when they view your content.
 Things like how your content flows, what attracts a viewer’s sight and how quickly your content can be read all work towards successfully selling your goods or services to a customer.

-If you want to take this one step further, then look for people whom fit within your target demographic.
+If you want to take this one step further, then look for people who fit within your target demographic.
 Conduct studies to see how your content is viewed by a real person to eliminate the guesswork.

 Design Tip 5: Develop Slightly Different Variations of Your Logos